estebanmunchjones2019/academind-next.js-article/Next article.md

 If you can't find your way around, Google it and you will find your solution, or give a shout on the Academind Discord Group: https://discord.com/invite/gxvEWGU

+👉 **Update**: Do you want to expose your WordPress data with GraphQL?
+No problem! use `WPGraphQL` plugin https://www.wpgraphql.com/.

 ## Next.js code